delta-io/delta-rs/docs/delta-lake-best-practices.md

 * It’s only suitable for low-cardinality columns.
 * It can create many small files, especially if you use the wrong partition key or frequently update the Delta table.
-* It can cause some queries that don’t rely on the partition key to run slower (because of the excessive number of small files)
+* It can cause some queries that don’t rely on the partition key to run slower (because of the excessive number of small files).
+A large number of small files is problematic for I/O throughput.

 Hive-style partitioning can be a great data management tactic and a fantastic option for many Delta tables.
 Beware of the downsides before partitioning your tables.